2XKO: Development

 Initially announced in 2019 as Project L, the game was later rebranded to 2XKO.
-It is being developed by Riot Games in their Los Angeles and San Francisco Bay Area studio, formerly known as Radiant Entertainment, and is scheduled for release in 2025 for Microsoft Windows, PlayStation 5 and Xbox Series X/S. The game was made available in early access for PC on October 7.
+It is being developed by Riot Games in their Los Angeles, Sydney and San Francisco Bay Area studios, formerly known as Radiant Entertainment, and was released in January 2026 for PlayStation 5 and Xbox Series X/S. The game was made available in early access for PC on October 7, 2025.
+Music was a key part of the game design that Jesse Zuretti worked on, based on briefs from Mike Pittman and Eugene Kong's briefs about each character; with the key challenge being making a fighting game soundtrack feel exactly like it should.